Coyote sighted in Streeterville after man bitten in 2nd attack, police say

 Video sent to ABC7 Eyewitness News by a viewer, who asked to remain anonymous, shows a coyote walking around Old Town early Wednesday morning.
 The viewer said he saw the coyote chase a woman walking nearby, so he honked his horn to thwart a possible attack.

-He said the animal had a limp, just like a coyote seen last week in Lincoln Par and the one seen in Streeterville Thursday.
+He said the animal had a limp, just like a coyote seen last week in Lincoln Park and the one seen in Streeterville Thursday.

 Tuesday firefighters with the Chicago Fire Department Marine Unit rescued a young coyote from Lake Michigan near Montrose Harbor, CACC said.